-Benacre to Easton Bavents Lagoons SAC Benacre to Easton Bavents SPA Site description summary SAC qualifying features 22 Situated on the east coast of Suffolk, this site includes semi-natural broadleaved woodland, tall fen vegetation, shingle, dunes and grassland, saltmarsh and coastal lagoons.
+Benacre to Easton Bavents Lagoons SAC/Benacre to Easton Bavents SPA Site description summary SAC qualifying features 22 Situated on the east coast of Suffolk, this site includes semi-natural broadleaved woodland, tall fen vegetation, shingle, dunes and grassland, saltmarsh and coastal lagoons.
 The habitats are important for breeding, 1150 Coastal lagoons 91E0 Alluvial forests with Alnus glutinosa and Fraxinus excelsior (Alno-Padion, Alnion incanae, Salicion albae) wintering and passage birds.
 SPA quali fying features 23 There are a series of percolating lagoons that have formed behind shingle barriers and are A021 Botaurus stellaris (Bittern) (breeding) a feature of a geomorphologically dynamic system.
 The site supports a number of A081 Circus aeruginosus (Marsh Harrier) (breeding) specialist lagoonal species.
 The SPA is part of the Benacre to Easton Bavents European Marine Site.
 A195 Sterna albifrons (Little Tern) (breeding) Component SSSI/s 24 Pakefield to Easton Bavents SSSI Covers 735.45ha and contains 51 units.
-48.73% of are in Favourable condition, 38.98% of area in Unfavourable-Recovering condition, 8.73% of area in Unfavourable-No change condition, 3.11% Unfavourable-Declining condition, 0.45% of area Partially destroyed.
-SAC Conservation Objectives 25 Ensure that the integrity of the site is maintained or restored as appropriate, and The extent and distribution of qualifying natural habitats ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or • The structure and function (including typical species) of qualifying natural habitats, and restoring; The supporting processes on which qualifying natural habitats rely.
-SPA Conservation Objectives 26 Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving
+48.73% of ar in Favourable condition, 38.98% of area Unfavourable-Recovering condition, 8.73% of area Unfavourable-No change condition, 3.11 Unfavourable-Declining condition, 0.45% of ar Partially destroyed.
+SAC Conservation Objectives 25 Ensure that the integrity of the site is maintained or restored as appropriate, and • The ext habitats ent and distribution of qualifying natural ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or cture and function (including typical species) ying natural habitats, and restoring; The supporting processes on which qualifying natural habitats rely.
+SPA Conservation Objectives 26 Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving The extent and distribution of the habitats of the qualifying features